jessicahe21/jessicahe21.github.io/_posts/2020-9-11-Building-Good-Software-Systems.md

 ---
 layout: post
 tags: notes
-title: Sept 11 Lecture - Building Good Software Systems
+title: Building Good Software Systems (Lecture)
 ---

 - What are the properties of *good* software?